 React is a suitable fit for building complex and large applications.
 Developers ranging from beginners to experienced ones enjoy the reusable components it provides.
 This, in turn, also means there is never a shortage of specialised React developers in the job market.

-In contrast, Vue is a purely open-source community and is not backed by any big organisation or companies.
+In contrast, Vue is a purely open-source community and is not backed by any big organisation or company.
 Having said that, it doesn’t mean that this affects the community support or popularity of Vue.
 It is a growing community that is just not as big as that of React yet.

-Vue started off as a templating library created by Evan You, which rose to popularity in its home country- China and later blew up to out of proportion fame worldwide.
+Vue started off as a templating library created by Evan You, which rose to popularity in its home country- China and later blew up to out-of-proportion fame worldwide.
 Demand grew for including more features into Vue, and this led to its transformation into a framework.
 Now, it has risen up to the standards of frameworks like React and Angular that are backed by massive platforms such as Facebook and Google, respectively.

 Ease of Hiring Developers

-As mentioned earlier in Vue vs React, React is more popular amongst developers because of its strong community backed by Facebook, despite being more time consuming to learn than Vue.
+As mentioned earlier in Vue vs React, React is more popular amongst developers because of its strong community backed by Facebook, despite being more time-consuming to learn than Vue.

 Thus, there is never a shortage of React framework developers in the market.
 Developers prefer gaining expertise in React as the community is mature enough to help developers who need assistance with detailed answers from experts.